nhtri2003gmail/writeup-dctf21.cyberedu.ro-blindsight/README.md

 ![puts_addr.png](images/puts_addr.png)

 That's is almost everything we need.
-Just 1 more things we can do is dump the program opcode from stack, then view assembly code to get to know how the program work and we can plan the exploitation easier.
+Just 1 more things we can do is to dump the program opcode from stack, then view assembly code to get to know how the program work and we can plan the exploitation easier.
 Let's move on next step!

 ### 5. Dumping stack ([Table of Content](#3-exploit))

-We have puts@plt, we know the base, everything now is just simple as it is.
+We have puts@plt and we know the base, everything now is just simple as it is.
 Remember that if we recv just 1 byte `\n`, that is null byte, not `\n`, but if we recv more than 2 byte, just make sure to remove `\n` at the end or it may cause some troubles:

 <details>
 <summary>Sub Script</summary>